 Pro Tip: Your flow should never exceed 5ml/min/g liver weight, or you risk damaging the sinusoidal endothelial cell lining.
 On the other hand, if the pressure is too low, large areas of the liver may not be perfused properly.

 Some setups may involve dual perfusion of the liver; perfusing the Portal Vein and Hepatic/Coeliac Artery.
 This technique is useful when looking at bile flow and transport, as well as studies looking at hepatic flow.

-The pressure and flow of an IPRL system can be easily monitored using pressure transducers (included in the Apparatus) and the Isolated Liver Volume Flow Kit using either in-line or clamp-on transonic flow sensors.
+The pressure and flow of an IPRL system can be easily monitored using pressure transducers (included in the Apparatus) and the Isolated Liver Volume Flow Kit using in-line transonic flow sensors.
 If required, higher resolution pressure transducers are also available for purchase separately.

 3. Perfusion temperature

 For an IPRL set-up, it’s important to maintain the perfusate at physiological temperature (37°C), as even small deviations can have substantial effects on the liver, ultimately affecting your experimental results.

 Our Isolated Perfusion Temperature & pH Kit is the perfect solution for maintaining the optimal temperature in your circuit.
 The T-type Pod and T-type Implantable Thermocouple Probe (IT-18) continuously monitor the temperature of the perfusate, while the Radnoti thermal circulator/bath heats and maintains the perfusate temperature.

 Pro Tip: By measuring the temperature at the site of inflow, you can avoid potential damage to the liver parenchyma with the temperature probe.